Dr. Jeffrey Niehaus

 Dr. Niehaus, who joined Gordon-Conwell in 1982, holds his Ph.D. in English literature.
 He brings to the study of the Old Testament a broad background in literary studies and extensive research in Ancient Near Eastern milieus.

-In addition to teaching, Dr. Niehaus ministers and lectures in various churches on such topics as spiritual warfare and gifts of the Holy Spirit.
+In addition to teaching, Dr. Niehaus ministers and lectures in various churches on such topics as spiritual warfare and gifts of the Holy Spirit, and is a member of the Academy of American Poets.

 Dr. Niehaus’ scholarly interests include biblical theology and the idea of covenant and covenant schemes in the Bible.

-His personal interests include writing poetry, of which he has written two volumes that are currently under revision; classical music, especially that from the Romantic period; and caring for his younger, bipolar son.
+His personal interests include writing poetry, including the publication of Preludes: An Autobiography in Verse; classical music, especially that from the Romantic period; and caring for his younger, bipolar son.